 Bushfire Management Overlay mapping is reviewed regularly on an ongoing basis.
 The Department of Environment, Land, Water and Planning (DELWP) has committed to working with local councils, emergency services and other key stakeholders to ensure the mapping is as accurate and up-to-date as possible.

-To find out if land is in a Bushfire Management Overlay, you can check on Planning Maps Online, the Planning Property Report or through enquiries with your local council or the department's planning enquiries line at 1300 366 356.
+To find out if land is in a Bushfire Management Overlay, you can generate a Planning Property Report, check at VicPlan or Planning Maps Online, or enquire at your local council or the department's planning enquiries line at 136 186.

 Who can make a request?